-The weather station nearest the Chase Area for statistical information is located in Talkeetna, just to the south.
+The weather station nearest the Chase Area for statistical information is located in Talkeetna just to the south.

-Average monthly temperatures, precipitation and wind speed are listed on the following table.
+Average monthly temperatures, precipitation and wind speed are listed on table 10 below.
 The average temperature range is from 9.0 degrees in December to almost 60 degrees in July.
 Temperature extremes range from -48 degrees to 90 degrees.